-You can permanently change the locate state of each fixture by recording a new Locate State.
-This can be shared (applies to all fixtures of the same type) or individual.
-To store, set up the desired locate state, then press <Record>, then <Locate>.
+You can change the default locate state of each fixture in a show by recording a new Locate State.
+This can be shared (you set the values for one fixture, and then it applies to all fixtures of the same type) or individual (you can set different values for each individual fixture).
+To store, set up the desired locate state on the fixture(s) you want to change, then press <Record>, then <Locate>.
 Select [Shared] or [Individual] from the softkeys.
-Press Record or Locate a second time to confirm.
+Press <Record> or <Locate> a second time to confirm.